 Seven fortified pawns with identical abilities to move and capture are placed in two rows.
 Kings and Queens are located on the N-S diagonal.
 Kings occupy corners and are protected by four defensive lines.
 Knights and Bishops in opposite colours are placed on chequers between the King and each of the two Rooks, situated on white fields.
 The distance between a white pawn line a5-e1 and a black pawn line h4-d8 (measured by pawn’s moves) must not be shorter than in the orthodox chess, i.e. four.
 Satisfying this condition guarantees a possibility of developing defense lines by players.
 Therefore, a white pawn moves in either NW or NE direction, whereas black pawn moves in either SE or SW direction.
 Pawns can capture on three fields: the white in directions W, N and E, whereas the black in directions E, S, W. By contrast to the orthodox chess, pawns receive new features and become fully fledged partners of other chessmen (see Fig. 2).
 In this way the game is well balanced.

 In the new diagonal chess all other general rules from classical chess take effect: initial double pawn move, capturing en passant and castling.
-Pawn promotion takes place exclusively on six fields: e8, f8, g8, h7, h6 and h5 of the northern quadrant for white pawns and a4, a3, a2, b1, c1 and d1 of the southern quadrant for black pawns.
+Pawn promotion takes place exclusively on seven fields: e8, f8, g8, h8, h7, h6 and h5 of the northern quadrant for white pawns and a4, a3, a2, a1, b1, c1 and d1 of the southern quadrant for black pawns.
 Promotion on h8 and a1 may occur only with an opponent's piece capture.